evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_pro_s_gen1/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

-You can choose between two types of roofs on this model.
+There are two different roof options to select from.
 The standard is just a regular roof.
 As an option, you can order this model with a large panoramic roof extending over most of the areas from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.

-The windows from B-pillar and back are tinted.
+The windows from B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/volkswagen/id.3/id.3_pro_s_gen1/exterior_1_st.jpg" title="Volkswagen ID.3 Pro S (GEN1)" width="3000" height="2000"  >}}